HorizonUnix/PatchSonomaWiFiOnTheFly/README.md

 # PatchSonomaWiFiOnTheFly (PSWFOTF)
-Patch the modern Broadcom Wi-Fi card on the fly during the installation of macOS Sonoma without interruption
+Patch modern Broadcom Wi-Fi card on the fly when doing a fresh install with macOS Sonoma

 ## Require